 16) All running games that your child already probably engages in are great for strengthening their gross motor skills.

-17) Jumping rope is a great activity for toddlers and preschoolers.
+17) Jumping rope is a great activity for preschoolers.

 18) Make a hopscotch game with chalk.
 Hopscotch is a game many kids love, and it also helps them develop their big muscles group.